jes/autosqlite/EDGECASES.md

 - Schema versioning provides a foundation for more advanced features
 - File locking ensures thread safety for concurrent access scenarios
 - The migration approach (backup → new DB → migrate data → atomic replace) is robust and safe

+# from jes

+ - ✅ we don't handle "query params" in the db name, mattn/go-sqlite3 let's you sql.Open("sqlite3", "foo.db?_busy_timeout=1000"), we should keep hold of the query string but treat only "foo.db" as the filename - **RESOLVED**
+ - document that we mis-handle column/table renames
+ - os.Remove(lockPath) is called unconditionally after unlock; consider deferring only on successful lock acquisition to avoid removing another process's lock file in some edge cases.
+ - a ":memory:" database is apparently meant to be shared? so doesn't create a new db, need to make a temporary one on disk
+ - make temporary files with better filenames maybe